cashmerkholo/bashProjects/README.md

 # Make the script executable
 chmod +x ping.sh

-# Run the script adding your local network address
+# Run the script adding your local network address , for example 192.168.1

 ./ping.sh 192.168.1